 ENGL 4160 Writing for Publication (3) (Formerly ENG 416).
-Writing principles and practices for a variety of professional and popular audiences.
+A workshop in the various forms of writing that are marketable.

 ENGL 4200 Chaucer (3) (Formerly ENG 420).
 An introduction to the works of Chaucer, with emphasis on the background of the age and on development of Chaucer as a literary artist.